 Simit is popular street food in Turkey and you can find many selling it in the streets of Istanbul.
 It looks like the American bagel except it’s not boiled before baking, it’s sesame-crusted bread, and is softer in texture from the inside.
 This simit recipe is egg-free.
-Having simit with feta cheese and slices of olives transforms your breakfast into a sophisticated and royal-like breakfast.
+Having a simit with feta cheese and slices of olives transforms your breakfast into a sophisticated and royal-like breakfast.
 Preparing simit will not take much of your time, and there is no rolling pin involved!
 Watch the video tutorial to see how easy it is to make this amazing bread!

 What Is Simit Bread?

 Simit is a Turkish loop-shaped bread, encrusted with sesame seeds, and you can find it encrusted with sunflower seeds.
 It is also called Cracknel and Gevrek and served for breakfast.
-Some simit recipes call for the simit is boiled before baking, but in today’s recipe, we are skipping that step.
+Some simit recipes call for the simit to be boiled before baking, but in today’s recipe, we are skipping that step.

 Although the shape of the simit doesn’t change, however, the thickness changes, you can find thick simit, which is good for making sandwiches and is usually softer in texture from the inside.
 The thin version is crispier and darker in color.

 You can buy simit from bakeries and carts located in most of Turkey’s streets.